Hardin–Simmons University: Academics

 HSU offers six undergraduate degrees with 70 majors, and seven graduate degrees with 18 programs.
 Pre-professional programs include dentistry, engineering, medicine, law, pharmacology, physical therapy, and seminary.
 HSU offers courses in geography, Greek, Hebrew, humanities, and physical sciences, as well.
 The university offers a doctorate in physical therapy, the first in Texas which is open to private citizens, as well as Doctor of Education (Ed.D.).

 HSU students come from diverse backgrounds and a variety of Christian denominations.
-With an approximate enrollment of 2,500 students, the student-to-teacher ratio was 33:1.
+With an approximate enrollment of 1,500 students, the student-to-teacher ratio was 33:1.

 Rankings

 In 2016, U.S. News & World Report ranked Hardin-Simmons 33 among Regional Universities in the West.
 That same year, Princeton Review included the university among its Best Western Colleges.

 In 2016 Campus Pride ranked the university among the worst schools in Texas for LGBT students.

-Accreditation

-It is affiliated with the Baptist General Convention of Texas (Southern Baptist Convention).

 Campus life

 Chapel services are held weekly for the entire student body.
 Neighborhood outreach programs are also available in which students can participate.
 Baptist Student Ministries (BSM) offers free noon lunches for students every Wednesday.
 The BSM provides possibilities for students to get involved in Bible study groups and go on mission trips, in addition to hosting concerts and other campus events.

 Campus resources include career services, a writing center, academic advisors, library services, faculty mentors, disability services, health services, peer mentors, and counseling.
-HSU’s grounds include six residence halls and eight apartment complexes as well as campus houses.
-Campus infrastructure is built in classic brick architecture, and the school’s golden-domed, red brick clock tower serves as its signature building, along with the 30 by 41-ft stained glass wall of Logsdon chapel, on the campus' southeast corner.
+HSU's grounds include six residence halls and eight apartment complexes as well as campus houses.
+Campus infrastructure is built in classic brick architecture, and the school's golden-domed, red brick clock tower serves as its signature building, along with the 30 by 41-ft stained glass wall of Logsdon chapel, on the campus' southeast corner.
 HSU was named one of the 50 Most Beautiful Christian Colleges and Universities in 2017.